kwameopareasiedu/react-simple-widgets/src/widgets/dialog-provider/dialog-provider-usage.md

 > Dialogs can be dismissed when the escape key is pressed.
 DialogProvider ensures that the top-most dialog receives the keyboard event first.

 > DialogProvider only controls the positioning and display of your dialogs.
-The UI of the dialog is entirely up to the app.
+The UI of the dialog is entirely up to the developer.